johanrong/morelia/README.md

 ## Bundling
 - required for windows
-- can only be bundled on linux at the moment (bun windows limitations)
+- can only be bundled on linux (macOS?) at the moment (bun windows limitations)
 ```bash
 bun run bundle
 ```